vatlab/vat-docs/content/Documentation/tutorials/Case44ctrl20/_index.md

 ### 1. Data source

 Whole genome-sequencing data for 44 cases, with SNV and indel data in separate files, and 200 exome controls.
-This tutorial demonstrates the same set of commands used in the [home page presentation][1] but uses the complete dataset.
+This tutorial demonstrates the same set of commands used in the [home page presentation](vtools.pdf) but uses the complete dataset.
 The dataset used in this tutorial is not publicly available.